 It’s easy to dismiss a double chin as a sign of someone being fat or careless about their diet.
 But if you’ve experienced it first hand and know it isn’t your lifestyle that’s to blame, it's time to look elsewhere.
 It could be a symptom of a more deep-seated health condition, one that you can treat if you know what is causing it.

 Spotted an ungainly double chin in the latest photograph of yourself?
-That centuries-old sign of prosperity (of someone who has plenty to eat and drink!) may be masking something bigger.
+While the uber-optimistic treat it as a sign of prosperity (of someone who has plenty to eat and drink!), your double chin may be masking something worse.
 While your double chin can be chalked up to weight gain or not eating right, there is the chance it could be something else.
 And if that’s the case, cosmetic surgery or a weight-loss plan may only offer temporary respite before the problem rears its head again.
-More importantly, you should get on top of whatever underlying disorder is triggering that double chin – whether it is an underactive thyroid, too much cortisol, or even a kidney problem.
+You can try out these home remedies for a double chin as well, but it is more important to get on top of whatever underlying disorder is triggering that double chin – whether it is an underactive thyroid, too much cortisol, or even a kidney problem.

 1. Thyroid Trouble

 You probably already know your eyebrows may thin at the ends if your thyroid isn’t working fine.
 You may also know that weight gain is a common indicator of hypothyroidism.
 But ever considered the possibility that your hanging jowls may be a sign too?
 If the skin in the region below your jaw bone begins to sag and fill up with fat over time, you develop that classic double chin not too far from your thyroid.